 The relative positions of the countries to the EU-15 average in the plane of the first two principal components are presented in Diagram 5.5.
-The allocation of the countries is in line with the aforementioned interpretation of the principal components and is in comfort with the economic intuition.

-Table 5.10 presents ratings of the distances for each of the countries.
-It comes from the table that Slovenia is the closest to the EU-15 average when health indicators are considered.
+Table 5.10 presents ratings of the distances to EU-15 average for each of the countries.
+Slovenia, again, is the closest to the EU-15 average when health indicators are considered.
 The Czech Republic comes next, followed by Croatia and Poland.
-Hungary forms the fourth group and Turkey, Slovakia and Armenia - the fifth group136.
+Hungary forms the fourth group and Turkey, Slovakia and Armenia - the fifth group138.
 Lithuania and Bulgaria are the next closest, each forming a separate group.
 Ukraine and Romania are in the eighth group, followed by Latvia, Georgia and Belarus.
 The next shortest distance to EU-15 average is in Kyrgyzstan, Moldova and Azerbaijan.
 The last five groups each consist of one country and are in the following order: Estonia, Uzbekistan, Russia, Kazakhstan and Tajikistan, with the last one being much further from the others in terms of health situation.